 - White, hard, plastic-like exterior with markings identifying the type of pipe, size and temperature rating

-- The material is not at risk for corrosion, rusting or degrading over time, but it is unsuitable for supply lines carrying hot water
+- The material is not at risk for corrosion, rusting or degrading over time.
+However, it is unsuitable for supply lines carrying hot water

 - These pipes are common for use with residential sinks, toilets and bathtub/shower drain lines